Pensions in France: Collective plans

 All the contributions (employee and employer) are not considered as income for income tax purposes.
 At retirement the capital is not taxable (income tax), however, the annuities are taxable as income.

 Individual plans

-The popular retirement plans (plan d'épargne retraite populaire) were created in 2004.
+The retirement savings account plans (plan d'épargne retraite populaire) were created in 2004.
 10% of annual income may be invested tax-free in these individual funds.

 Pensions Reserve Fund

 The Pensions Reserve Fund (Fonds de réserve pour les retraites) was set up in July 2001 with the aim of using funds from privatisations of state holdings to finance the future shortfall of the state PAYG system.
 The target was to create a fund totaling €150 billion by 2020.
 As of September 2010, the total funds managed by the fund amounted to €35.7 billion.